CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2022/02-Create_A_VM.md

       * Click _Launch Instance_.
       * This will take a few minutes, but when it's active you'll see something like this: ![](Instance_Running2.png)
       * You have created a Cloud resource using OpenStack!
 Excellent work!
       * Write down the IP Address, you will need this along with your private key to do the next step.
+   * The final step is to open two ports in the firewall to allow you to connect via a terminal and to allow browser access for a Jupyter notebook.
+      * Click the _Security Groups_ option in the left hand menu.
+      * You will have one group named default, click on the button labeled _Manage Rules_ to the right on the default group.
+      * Click the _Add Rule_ button.
+      * Use the dropdown menu to select _SSH_.
+This will automatically open port 22 the standard port used to securely connect to a VM.
+      * Click _Add_.
+You should now see an Ingress for port 22 in your rules list.
+      * Click the _Add Rule_ button again.
+      * Select _Custom TCP Rule_ from the dropdown menu.
+      * In the port box enter _8888_.
+This is the standard port used to connect to Jupyter Notebooks.
+      * Click _Add_.
+   * You are now ready to connect to a Jupyter Notebook on the Virutal Machine you created.

 [Return to CI Overview](00-Hands_on_Exercise_Overview.md)